satyrnidae/wolf-armor-and-storage-legacy/README.md

 # Wolf Armor and Storage

 ![Java CI with Gradle](https://github.com/satyrnidae/wolfarmor/workflows/Java%20CI%20with%20Gradle/badge.svg) [![Curseforge](http://cf.way2muchnoise.eu/wolf-armor-and-storage.svg)](https://minecraft.curseforge.com/projects/wolf-armor-and-storage?gameCategorySlug=mc-mods&projectID=253689) [![Versions](http://cf.way2muchnoise.eu/versions/wolf-armor-and-storage.svg)](https://minecraft.curseforge.com/projects/wolf-armor-and-storage/files)

-**CRITICAL ISSUE FIXED FROM VERSION 3.5.4, PLEASE UPDATE to 3.6.4+!.**

-**_Note: the most recent supported version of this mod is 3.6.4, and this description is up-to-date with that version as of 2020-04-11._**
+**_Note: the most recent supported version of this mod is 3.7.0, and this description is up-to-date with that version as of 2020-08-20._**

 **_Note 2: Since it gets asked a lot, yes, you may include this mod in your modpack._**